walton8992/Final_submission/README.md

 Unlabelled data - Change point detection using PELT/WINDOW/BINSEG - Multi threading and processing

-Data and plots are saved offline due to size - into flattened dictionary from SQL in repo
+Data and plots are saved offline due to size - into flattened dictionary from SQL in repo - Code is contained within data_loading